tkubica12/keep-long-story-long/long_introductions/kubernetes/README.md

 15. Lifecycle - kill and see container restart, hang see container not repair -> set lifecycle probe, then demo readiness
 16. Init container - create files on volume, read in main container, write in sidecar
-17. HPA a cluster autoscaler
+17. HPA, requests a cluster autoscaler
 18. Affinity
 19. PV/PVC - output hostname and date to file and print to logs
 20. Security hardening - cluster (RBAC, policies, ...), network policies